 Matthew Black, President of the RAAC board, lives full-time outside of near Sperryville with his wife, Barbara, after many years as a weekender.
 As an economist, he specialized in research, policy analysis, and management consulting.
 He was Senior Vice-President at SRA International before retiring.
 He and Barbara lived on Capitol Hill for 35 years where they raised their two children.
 He’s an avid photographer and an aspiring tennis player, runs with the Sperryville Rescue Squad, and helps with the Foothills Forum and RappCE initiatives.
 Beyond bush hogging, his new joy is grand-parenting.

-is co- She is a retired development professional and wellness educator.
+Barbara Black is co-chair of RAAC’s Claudia Mitchell Arts Fund and serves as RAAC’s liaison to the Rappahannock schools.
+She is a retired development professional and wellness educator.
 She shares a home studio with husband/photographer Matthew and sister/artist Darien Reece, where she creates collages.
 She enjoys walking Rappahannock’s beautiful country roads, playing pickleball, working in her garden and being grandmother to 4 young grandchildren.

 Pat Burke is RAAC’s Board secretary.
 Following a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum, she moved to Rappahannock in 2002 with her husband, Walter Sorrell.
 Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund on which she continues to serve.
 In addition she co-chairs the Movie committee and looks forward to continuing her involvement with the many wonderful RAAC programs.